 Bananas And Cream Oatmeal

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.When you’re craving banana bread but want something quicker and healthier, then you’ve got to give this bananas and cream oatmeal a try!
-It has all of the flavor of rich, moist banana bread, but rolled into a simple healthy morning oatmeal!
-It’s also vegan and gluten-free!
+Please read my disclosure.Whenever I crave banana bread but want something quicker and healthier, I make these bananas and cream oatmeal.
+It has all the flavor of rich moist banana bread but rolled into a simple healthy morning breakfast.
+This is made with rolled oats, ripe bananas, walnuts, almond milk, and warm spices, and it comes together in about 15 minutes for a quick breakfast.

-Bananas in oatmeal is one of those classic combinations, and I will often make a simple vegan banana oatmeal for breakfast!
+Bananas plus oatmeal?
+Yes, please!
+It is one of my favorite classic combinations, and I make it as a simple vegan banana oatmeal for breakfast!
 But with just a few additions you can turn a regular bowl of oatmeal with banana into decadent, delicious banana bread oatmeal.

 This easy banana nut oatmeal is truly AMAZING.
-It totally tastes just like banana bread, and it’s actually a total Quaker bananas and cream oatmeal copycat – but much healthier for you.
-And it is the perfect way to start your morning because it’s packed with nutrients, but is also hearty and satisfying enough to keep you full until lunch.
+It’s actually a total Quaker bananas and cream oatmeal copycat, but much healthier for you.
+It is also hearty and satisfying enough to keep you full until lunch.
+It also works as a versatile base that can easily be adapted into Pumpkin Spice Oatmeal or Vegan Blueberry Baked Oatmeal.

 Latest Recipe Video!